voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     # ['my_first_dataset']

-Note that the `my_second_dataset` and `2020.08.04.12.36.29` datasets have been wiped because they were not persistent.
+Note that the `my_second_dataset` and `2020.08.04.12.36.29` datasets have been deleted because they were not persistent.

 Custom dataset information
 -------------------------